-Note: The onus is on the candidate to ensure that all nomination documents including the profile and photo are submitted to the Electoral Officer by 12 noon on Friday 12 August 2022.
+Note: The onus is on the candidate to ensure that all nomination documents including the profile and photo are submitted to the Electoral Officer by 12 noon on Friday 1 August 2025.

-Correctness of Candidate Profile Statements
+Accuracy of Candidate Profile Statements

-The candidate is responsible for ensuring that the candidate profile statement contains correct grammar, spelling, punctuation, etc. The Electoral Officer may make corrections to the statement without affecting content but accepts no responsibility to make any correction.
+The candidate is responsible for ensuring that the candidate profile statement contains correct grammar, spelling, punctuation, etc. The Electoral Officer may make corrections to the statement without affecting content but accepts no responsibility for any corrections made.
 The candidate should ensure the statement is correct when submitted and not expect any corrections to be applied.

 The Electoral Officer is not required to verify or investigate any information included in a candidate profile statement.
 The Electoral Officer will take no responsibility for the accuracy of the content.
 A disclaimer concerning the accuracy of the information contained in the statements will be published in the profile statement booklet.